Norte Chico, Chile: Geography

 The near north (Norte Chico) extends from the southern border of the Atacama Desert to about 32° south latitude, or just north of Santiago.
 It is a semiarid region whose central area receives an average of about 25 mm of rain during each of the four winter months, with trace amounts the rest of the year.
 The near north is also subject to droughts.
 The temperatures are moderate, with an average of 18.5 °C during the summer and about 12 °C during the winter at sea level.
-The winter rains and the melting of the snow that accumulates on the Andes produce rivers whose flow varies with the seasons, but which carry water year round.
+The winter rains and snowmelt from the Andes Mountains provide water to rivers in the Norte Chico region, even though the river flow varies with the seasons.
 The slopes of the Andes are precipitous, the general surface is rough, and in the north the higher ground and coast are still barren.

 As in the far north, the coastal areas of the near north have a distinct microclimate.
 In those sections where the airborne moisture of the sea is trapped by high bluffs overlooking the ocean, Valdivian temperate rainforest develop as the vegetation precipitates the vapor in the form of a misty rain.
 Notable examples can be found in the Bosque de Fray Jorge National Park.
 Because the river valleys provide breaks in the coastal elevations, maritime moisture can penetrate inland and further decrease the generally arid climate in those valleys.
 The higher elevations in the interior sections are covered with shrubs and cacti of various kinds.

 Norte Chico is a highly mountainous district where distinct ranges or elongated spurs cross the country from the Andes to the coast, forming transverse valleys of great beauty and fertility.
 The most famous of these is the Elqui Valley.
 The deep transverse valleys provide broad areas for cattle raising and, most important, fruit growing, an activity that has developed greatly since the mid-1970s.
 Nearly all Chilean pisco is produced in the near north (Chilean laws defines the pisco as a drink produced in the Near North).
 The cultivation of the soil becomes possible, at first through irrigation and then with the aid of light periodical rains.

 Some areas of Norte Chico feature a very dry air and negligible cloud cover, which make them an excellent location for telescopes.
 Notable astronomical observatories in the district include Cerro Tololo Inter-American Observatory and La Silla Observatory.

 The Andes of Norte Chico are home to the first, second and fourth mountain highest in Chile.
 Corresponding respectively to Ojos del Salado, Nevado Tres Cruces and Nevado de Incahuasi.